Engineering Business Insurance

 Do I need business insurance to obtain an engineer license?

 In most cases, it's not a requirement to carry insurance to get your engineer license.
 However, your state's laws will determine if you do need coverage or not.
-What's more, some of your clients may ask for you to carry insurance as part of their contract terms.
+What's more, some of your clients may ask you to carry insurance as part of their contract terms.

 In order to get an engineer license, you may need to complete some or all of the following requirements: